MR-SAJAN-SAH/Note_Ninza/README.md

 3️⃣ Install Dependencies
 pip install -r requirements.txt

-Now, you need to download the whisper and bart model to use it:
+# Now, you need to download the whisper and bart model to use it: Load the base Whisper model and processor

-To download whisper use:- f

-# Load the base Whisper model and processor

 rom transformers import WhisperProcessor, WhisperForConditionalGeneration